-- 115. (1) The MEC must, as soon as possible after the commencement of this Act, by notice in the Provincial Gazette and after having followed the appropriate public consultation procedure, prescribe- - (a) a model constitution for associations, to be known as the standard minimum 15 constitution, which complies with the requirements of section 116; and - (b) a code of ethics, to be known as the code of conduct, providing for at least the matters provided for in section 116. - (2) The standard minimum constitution sets a yardstick for the preparation of a constitution for an association with a view to enabling the registration of associations in 20 accordance with this Part and Part 12, provided the other requirements for registration are met. - (3) The code of conduct constitutes the set of ethical norms in accordance with which any minibus taxi-type service is to be operated.
+- 116. (1) The MEC must. as soon as possible after the commencement of this Act, by notice in the Provincial Gazette prescribe- - (a) a model constitution for associations, to be known as the standard minimum constitution, which complies with the requirements of section 117; and - (b) a code of ethics, to be known as the code of conduct, providing for at least the matters provided for in section 117. - (2) The standard minimum constitution sets a yardstick for the preparation of a constitution for an association with a view to enabling the registration of associations in accordance with this Part and Part 12, provided the other requirements for registration 20 are met. - (3) The code of conduct constitutes the set of ethical norms in accordance with which any minibus taxi-type service is to be operated.